ozzyzhou99/ozzyzhou99/README.md

 - **Master of Arts in Geographic Information Science** - University at Buffalo, SUNY (Expected 2025)
   - Engaged in cutting-edge research and application development in GIS, with a focus on harnessing data science tools for environmental and social challenges.
   - **GPA**: 3.73/5.0
-  - **Relevant Coursework**: Dynamic Modeling, GIS for Environmental Modeling, GIS and Machine Learning.
+  - **Relevant Coursework**: Dynamic Modeling, Agent-based modeling and GIS, GIS for Environmental Modeling, GIS and Machine Learning.

 - **Bachelor of Science in Geographic Information Science** - China University of Petroleum (Graduated 2021)
   - Cultivated expertise in spatial data manipulation and analysis, preparing me for advanced studies and research.